'The Evil Dead' Review: The Most Cult-Worthy of Them All

 And it's understandable.
 The Evil Dead is practically an allegory of that film production nightmare.
 This is a movie about a group of young people who start an adventure with the best attitude possible and end up struggling against unknown demonic entities to get out alive on the other end.
 This is basically the description of any first feature, especially with the levels of creativity and ambition that this debut had.

 The Evil Dead had a low budget, but that didn't prevent the fact that practically every shot had an extra technical requirement.
-This is a movie full of amputations, giant rapist trees, damned books that speak, special dramatic lightning, unique camera movements, humans possessed by demons, and a lot of blood.
+This is a movie full of amputations, giant rapist trees, cursed books that speak, special dramatic lightning, unique camera movements, humans possessed by demons, and a lot of blood.

 What's Your Rating For The Evil Dead?